 Second Movement produces and curates rough for opera, a regular performance platform for new opera and work in development.
 Since October 2011 rough for opera has hosted new work from more than 50 young, emerging and established composers. rough for opera has its own website with information about all past performances, composers and performers at roughforopera.tumblr.com

-Second Movement is working in partnership with the National Opera Studio on their 40th anniversary commissioning project 12:40 – twelve new arias for twelve young artists.
-Performances of the arias will take place at Hoxton Hall in June 2018.
+In 2018 Second Movement worked in partnership with the National Opera Studio for their 40th anniversary commissioning project 12:40 – Twelve Arias for Twelve Young Artists.
+Performances of the arias took place at Hoxton Hall in June 2018.